romainl/idiomatic-vimrc/README.md

 Unlike the many so-called "distributions", "templates" or "awesome `vimrc`" you can find on the web, this is ***NOT*** meant to provide you with a working config, or help you bootstrap your config with opinionated "defaults", or tell you *what* to put in your config.
 Therefore, don't copy it to your `$HOME` and expect it to do anything.

-The purpose of this repository is to document battle-tested best practices regarding Vim configuration.
+The purpose of this project is to document battle-tested best practices regarding Vim configuration.
 Use it as a reference, not as a starting point.

 Furthermore, a `vimrc` is something personal, that grows, shrinks and evolves over time, as you increase your Vim-fu and your needs change.
 While looking at other people's `vimrc` can certainly be an interesting exercise, one should refrain from looking for solutions to non-existing problems.